Microsoft Azure Stack

-Available now in Technical Preview
+Available now in Technical Preview 2

-Microsoft Azure Stack is a new hybrid cloud platform product that enables your organization to deliver Azure services from your own datacenter to help you achieve more.
-Get the power of cloud services, yet maintain control of your datacenter for true hybrid cloud agility.
+Azure Stack gets you the power of cloud services, yet enables you to maintain control of your datacenter for true hybrid cloud agility.
 You decide where to keep your data and applications—in your own datacenter or with a hosting service provider.
-Easily access public cloud resources to scale at busy times of the year, for dev-test, or whenever you need them.
+Easily access public cloud resources to scale at busy times, for dev-test, or whenever you need them.

 Transform on-premises datacenter resources into cloud services for maximum agility.
 Run Azure IaaS services—including Virtual Machines, Blob/Table storage, and Docker-integrated Linux containers—for applications like SQL Server or SharePoint.
 Empower developers to write cloud-first applications using on-premises deployments of Azure PaaS services such as App Service.
 Make your application counterparts productive by enabling the same self-service experience as Azure.

 Experience unified app development

 Build and deploy your application the same way whether it runs on Azure or Azure Stack.
 Use Azure Resource Manager to build reusable application templates for both traditional and cloud-native apps.
 Use role-based access control in Azure Resource Manager and Azure Active Directory to enable fine-grained access to application resources.
 Write to the same Azure APIs.
 Use the same Azure SDK.
 With Active Directory Federation Services supported, you can authenticate your apps to Azure Active Directory or your on-premises Active Directory.
 Continue to use Visual Studio as your development canvas.
 Or use PowerShell to deploy if that’s what you prefer.
 Just like Azure, you get a broad choice of open source technologies including Linux, Java, Node.js, and PHP.